- All behaviors, from students, parents, teachers, and leaders, should reflect our Statement of Faith at all times while

 Violation of Policies

-- Leadership reserves the right to call a parent to have the student removed from campus or the program with any warning.
+- Leadership reserves the right to call a parent to have the student removed from campus or the program without any warning.

 - As a program, we support teachers giving a zero for classroom cheating or plagiarism will result in a zero.
 The work has to be redone for the first warning.
 The second offense for cheating or plagiarism will result in dismissal from the program for that academic year.

 Download the PATH Policies